 A variety of factors have been identified at the individual and the societal level, which affect the levels and patterns of alcohol consumption and the magnitude of alcohol-related problems in populations.

 Environmental factors include economic development, culture, availability of alcohol, and the comprehensiveness and levels of implementation and enforcement of alcohol policies.
 For a given level or pattern of drinking, vulnerabilities within a society are likely to have similar differential effects as those between societies.
 Although there is no single risk factor that is dominant, the more vulnerabilities a person has, the more likely the person is to develop alcohol-related problems as a result of alcohol consumption.

 Conceptual causal model of alcohol consumption and health outcomes

-The impact of alcohol consumption on disease and injury is largely determined by two separate but related dimensions of drinking:
+The impact of alcohol consumption on chronic and acute health outcomes in populations is largely determined by 2 separate but related dimensions of drinking:

 - the total volume of alcohol consumed, and